 Technology offers a competitive advantage, but deciding what to implement is a challenge.
-You can use tech to enhance customer satisfaction, improve operations, cut costs, and boost revenue streams.
+You can use tech to enhance customer satisfaction, improve operations, cut costs, manage food safety, and boost revenue streams.
 Sounds bewildering?
 Start here with our top technologies that restaurants should consider implementing to stay competitive.

 What is it?
 This one seems like a no-brainer, right?
 Despite the obvious benefits, not every restaurant has taken the time to implement it, and many don’t implement and execute online ordering effectively.
 Yes, being able to see the entire menu and the bill add up to each ordered item is a huge plus for customers, but – more importantly for your business – an online presence coupled with a great user experience will make you stand out from the competition.

 The benefits: Online and mobile orders eliminate incorrect orders and food waste that often come with orders made over the phone.
 With less pressure, customers can leisurely browse online menus, making them more likely to order additional items, leading to higher sales.

 GrubHub, an online and mobile ordering app, offers food delivery or pickup from local restaurants.
 Source: https://www.grubhub.com/

 What is it?
 The best digital point-of-sale (POS) system is a cloud-based model that acts as an operational platform for your staff: waitstaff take orders, the kitchen instantly receives them, and cashiers process customer payments.